hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-The meaning of the properties is as follows:
+The meaning of the JSON properties is as follows:

 * `name`: the name of the instance (currently used only internally for defining schema resources);
-* `schema`: the name (possibly including the whole path) of the file containing GraphQL schema of the instance;
+* `schema`: the name (possibly including the path, if not placed in the root) of the file containing GraphQL schema of the instance;
 * `server`: the HTTP settings of the instance:
   - `port`: the port on which the instance is initiated;
   - `graphql`: the path of the GraphQL server;
   - `graphiql`: the path of the GraphiQL UI;
-* `services`: the specification of all services from which the instances is to fetch the data.
+* `services`: the specification of all services from which the instance is to fetch the data.

-HyperGraphQL currently supports three types of linked data services: remote SPARQL endpoints (`SPARQLEndpointService`), local RDF files (`LocalModelSPARQLService`) and remote HyperGraphQL instances (`HGraphQLService`).
+Currently, HyperGraphQL supports three types of linked data services: (remote) SPARQL endpoints (`SPARQLEndpointService`), local RDF files (`LocalModelSPARQLService`) and (remote) HyperGraphQL instances (`HGraphQLService`).

 ### Remote SPARQL endpoints